OpenTreeOfLife/reference-taxonomy/doc/method/introduction.md

 These requirements cannot be met in an absolute sense; each is a 'best effort' requirement subject to availability of project resources.

-Note that the Open Tree Taxonomy is *not* supposed to be 1) a reference for nomenclature (we can link to other sources for that); 2) a well-formed or complete taxonomic hypothesis; [MTH: need some clarification on point 2, as it sounds like a contradiction of requirements 2 and 3 above] or 3) a place to deposit curated taxonomic information.
+Note that the Open Tree Taxonomy is *not* supposed to be a reference for nomenclature; it links to other sources for nomenclatural and other information.
+Nor is it a place to deposit curated taxonomic information.
+The taxonomy has not been vetted in detail, as that would be beyond the capacity and focus of the Open Tree project.
+It is known to contain many taxon duplications and technical artifacts.
+Tolerating these shortcomings is a necessary tradeoff in attempting to meet the above requirements.